seamusleahy/wp-zero/Readme.markdown

 ### Page titles ###
-Adds a function ZEROMTHEME_wp_title() with hook ZEROMTHEME_wp_title to remove page title logic from the header.php.
+Adds a function ZEROTHEME_wp_title() with hook ZEROTHEME_wp_title to remove page title logic from the header.php.

 ### Login customization ###
 Make your login page look like it is part of your site instead of WordPress.
 It will link the WordPress logo to your site - instead of wordpress.org - and change the tooltip text to your site name; additionally, it also includes ```css/login.css``` (```sass/login.scss```) to allow you to customize the styles.